Lawmakers to face off with GameStop saga's key players

 WASHINGTON (AP) — The GameStop saga has been portrayed as a victory of the little guy over Wall Street giants but not everyone agrees, including some lawmakers in Washington.

 GameStop shares soared 1,600% in January before falling back to earth.
-Entangled in the mess are massive short-selling hedge funds, a social media message board and ordinary investors wanting in on the hottest new trade among others.
+Entangled in the drama are massive short-selling hedge funds, a social media message board and ordinary investors wanting in on the hottest new trade, among others.
 The House Financial Services Committee is ready to dig into the confounding episode at a hearing on Thursday.